oelin/scan/readme.md

 # Scan

-A library and script for port scanning internal network hosts.
-It uses `fetch` and `AbortController` to quickly find open ports.
-Live demo: [pscanjs.web.app](https://pscanjs.web.app).
+Scan is a simple script for finding open ports on internal and network hosts, all from within the context of a modern web browser.
+It makes use of APIs such as `Fetch` and `AbortController` to high-speed connect-based scans of a given IP/port range.
+Check out [this live demonstration](https://pscanjs.web.app).